enthusiasticgeek/rust_design_patterns/README.md

 I am very new to RUST programming (as of June 2023)  and may inadvertently have listed code that is not optimized.

-Code may be unnecessarily over-engineered and may be simplified.
+Code may be unnecessarily over-engineered and may possibly be simplified.
+I will keep updating as I get more familiar with RUST.
 Use this code at your own risk!